 I returned to the United States to start a career in teaching and scholarship, first at the University of Virginia, then at Clifton High school in New Jersey, then the University of North Carolina, Chapel Hill, where I earned my PhD in Italian in December 2007.
 I wrote my dissertation on a fascinating figure from the late Renaissance, and read primarily about Italy between 1400 and 1650.
 I'd regularly travel to Italy for research and teaching--lucky me, I know.
 It was a great time in life.
 I recently was fortunate to be hired as an adjunct Italian professor at a small college in North Carolina.
 I teach introductory Italian.

-And what about Nello's Italy?
+And what about Nello's?
 It came to me one morning.
 I was lying in bed and bingo, the idea just popped into my mind: Why not start a website dedicated to all things Italian?
 Why not share my love for Italian food, wine, and culture with as many people as possible?
 I started Nello's that very day in March, officially launching the site in April.
 It has been nothing but wonderful ever since.
-These days I spend pretty much every minute thinking about Nello's--what to write about, what to share, how to develop my sauce-making business.
+These days I spend pretty much every minute thinking about Nello's.
 I have a wonderful love by my side who makes every day of life better, and who's as excited about Nello's as I am.
-What's next for Nello's Italy?
+What's next for Nello's?
 I'll of course keep sharing Italy with you; the way I see it, the way I love it.
 I hope to hear more from you, too.
 Promise me you'll write?